apache/trafficserver/doc/reference/plugins/metalink.en.rst

 Installation
 ------------

-The `metalink` plugin is a global plugin.
+The `Metalink` plugin is a :term:`global plugin`.
 Enable it by adding ``metalink.so`` to your :file:`plugin.config` file.
 There are no options.